English language requirements

 - Available at:

-- Bachelor degree in any discipline and 3 years relevant work experience* OR
+•Bachelor degree in any discipline and a minimum of three years relevant work experience*, or

-- Graduate Certificate in a related discipline and 5 years relevant work experience* OR
+•Graduate Certificate in a related discipline and three years relevant work experience, or

 (i) Full-time, minimum 12 months clinical internships taken post-graduation by MBBS/BMBS/MBChB/BDS graduates may be considered equivalent to one year of the required 3 years’ professional work experience.